-Areas intended to buffer existing lowerdensity and single-family residential development and sensitive lands from higher-density, higher-intensity uses toward the center of the Plan area.
+Areas intended to buffer existing and planned lower-density and single-family residential development and sensitive lands from higher-density, higher-intensity uses toward the center of the Plan area.
 In this Plan, Neighborhood Transition zones are located on the northern and southern boundaries of the Plan area, and Escarpment Transition zone is located along the eastern edge of the Plan area.
 Transition Zones include limits on building heights and scale, as well as business operations for conditional uses.